-Shoots thinned out.-Bearing the above in mind, consideration has been given to obtaining better methods of set production by paying greater attention to the set while growing on the stool.
+Shoots thinned out.
+Bearing the above in mind, consideration has been given to obtaining better methods of set production by paying greater attention to the set while growing on the stool.
 In this revised practice the stool itself is usually kept quite low, being a foot or less in height, and undue competition between the shoots on any particular stool is avoided by reducing the number on each to between two and four.
 In this way greater height and strength are obtained and a larger number of the first year's shoots reach the height required, nine and a half feet, to give three bat lengths in the stem, two feet being allowed for insertion in the ground on planting.
-Irrigation and manuring are still needed, however, if the best size and quality of set are to be obtained from the shoots.
+A naturally moist and fertile soil is needed, and irrigation and manuring may also be required, if the best size and quality of set are to be obtained from the shoots.
+If the stool bed is going to be maintained for any length of time, it should be remembered that even the best soils must be manured, if they are to maintain their fertility.

 It is evident that where the shoots are thinned out they will have room to form much stouter side branches than under the more crowded conditions, where there is little or no thinning, so pruning becomes necessary.
-This may be done in two different ways. (i) According to one method the side shoots, which always develop in willow during the first year's growth, are pruned off at some time between autumn and spring.
-If the terminal bud has died back the tip is carefully cut to the bud which is to form the leading shoot for the next growing season, so that this will have a favourable opportunity of growing straight.
+This may be done in two different ways. (i) According to one method the side shoots. which always develop in willow during the first year's growth, are pruned off at some time between autumn and spring.
+If the terminal bud has died back, the tip is carefully cut to the bud which is to form the leading shoot for the next growing season. so that this will have a favourable opportunity of growing straight.
 If the pruning of the first year's shoot has been well done the amount of disbudding, or rubbing off of the young shoots, is reduced to a minimum.
 The leading shoot produced in the second year is treated similarly, at least up to the height required to produce the desired length of clean timber.
-It is not usually necessary to continue this pruning process to the third year's shoot, and the growers who have adopted this method of production rely on obtaining a set large enough to plant at the end of two years. (ii) An alternative method of preventing the development of side branches on the lower part of the stem, is known as disbudding, that is, pinching off each side shoot (below its lowest leaf) while still soft (Plate IV, fig. 1).
+It is not usually necessary to continue this pruning process to the third year's shoot, and the growers who have adopted this method of production rely on obtaining a set large enough to plant at the end of two years. (ii) An alternative method of preventing the development of side branches on the lower part of the stem, is known as disbudding, that is, pinching off each side shoot (below its lowest leaf) while still soft (Plate 12).
 The stump of the branchlet dries up and either falls off, or is easily knocked off at the end of the season.
 The advantages of this method are that no knife wounds are made and less skill is required.
 The disadvantage lies in the production of weak, whippy rods when the shoot is not sufficiently vigorous.
 Some growers try to avoid this by shortening the laterals during the growing period, removing them finally at the end of the growing season.